vendia/blog/pages/legal-dpa.md

       (C) Demonstration of Compliance.
 Vendia will make all information reasonably necessary to demonstrate compliance with this DPA available to CUSTOMER and allow for and contribute to audits, including inspections conducted by CUSTOMER or its auditor in order to assess compliance with this DPA.
 CUSTOMER acknowledges and agrees that it will exercise its audit rights under this DPA and Clause 8.9 of the Standard Contractual Clauses by instructing Vendia to comply with the audit measures described in this 'Demonstration of Compliance' section.
 CUSTOMER acknowledge that the Vendia Services are hosted by Vendia’s hosting Sub-Processors who maintain independently validated security programs (including SOC 2) and that Vendia’s systems are audited annually as part of SOC 2 compliance and regularly tested by independent third party penetration testing firms.
 Upon request, Vendia will supply (on a confidential basis) its SOC 2 report and summary copies of its penetration testing report(s) to CUSTOMER so that CUSTOMER can verify Vendia’s compliance with such DPA.
 Further, at CUSTOMER’s written request, Vendia will provide written responses (on a confidential basis) to all reasonable requests for information made by CUSTOMER necessary to confirm Vendia’s compliance with this DPA, provided that CUSTOMER will not exercise this right more than once per calendar year unless it has reasonable evidence to suspect non-compliance with the DPA.

-      25. **Additional Provisions for California Personal Information**
+      **12. Additional Provisions for California Personal Information**

-          31. <span style="text-decoration:underline;">Roles of the Parties</span>.
+      12.1 Roles of the Parties.
 When Processing California Personal Information in accordance with Controller’s Instructions, the Parties acknowledge and agree that CUSTOMER is a Business and Vendia is a Service Provider for the purposes of the CCPA.

-          32. <span style="text-decoration:underline;">Responsibilities</span>.
+      12.2 Responsibilities.
 The Parties agree that Vendia will Process California Personal Information as a Service Provider strictly for the purpose of performing the Vendia Services under the Agreement(s) (the “**Business Purpose**”) or as otherwise permitted by the CCPA, including as described in Vendia’s Privacy Policy, which resides at <https://vendia.com/legal/privacy-policy>.

-      25. **General**

-          34. <span style="text-decoration:underline;">Amendments</span>.
+      **13. General**

+      13.1 Amendments.
 Notwithstanding anything else to the contrary in the Agreement(s) and without prejudice to *Section 3.1 – Compliance with Instructions* and *Section(s) 2.3 / 3.3 – Security* of this DPA, Vendia reserves the right to make any updates and changes to this DPA.
 This DPA will be updated periodically, to ensure compliance with Applicable Privacy Laws.
 Vendia will ensure the updated copy of DPA will reside at <https://www.vendia.com/legal/dpa>.

-          35. <span style="text-decoration:underline;">Severability</span>.
+      13.2 Severability.
 If any individual provisions of this DPA are determined to be invalid or unenforceable, the validity and enforceability of the other provisions of this DPA will not be affected.

-          36. <span style="text-decoration:underline;">Limitation of Liability</span>.
-Each Party and each of their Affiliates' liability, taken in aggregate, arising out of or related to this DPA (and any other DPAs between the Parties) and the Standard Contractual Clauses (where applicable), whether in contract, tort or under any other theory of liability, will be subject to the limitations and exclusions of liability set out in the _Limitation and Liability _section of the Agreement(s), and any reference in such section to the liability of a Party means aggregate liability of that Party and all of its Affiliates under the Agreement (including this DPA).
+      13.3 Limitation of Liability.
+Each Party and each of their Affiliates' liability, taken in aggregate, arising out of or related to this DPA (and any other DPAs between the Parties) and the Standard Contractual Clauses (where applicable), whether in contract, tort or under any other theory of liability, will be subject to the limitations and exclusions of liability set out in the **Limitation and Liability** section of the Agreement(s), and any reference in such section to the liability of a Party means aggregate liability of that Party and all of its Affiliates under the Agreement (including this DPA).
 In no event will either Party's liability be limited with respect to any individual's data protection rights under this DPA (including the Standard Contractual Clauses) or otherwise.

-          37. <span style="text-decoration:underline;">Governing Law</span>.
+      13.4 Governing Law.
 This DPA will be governed by and construed in accordance with the laws of the State of California, unless required otherwise by Data Protection Laws.

-          38. <span style="text-decoration:underline;">Authorization</span>.
+      13.5 Authorization.
 The legal entity agreeing to this DPA as CUSTOMER represents that it is authorized to agree and enter into this DPA for and on behalf of itself, and as applicable, each of its Affiliates.

-          39. <span style="text-decoration:underline;">Remedies</span>.
-The Parties agree that: (a) CUSTOMER will exercise any right or seek any remedy any Affiliate may have under this DPA on behalf of its Affiliates, and (b) CUSTOMER will exercise any such rights under this DPA not separately for each Affiliate individually but in a combined manner for itself and all of its Affiliates together.
+      13.6 Remedies.
+The Parties agree that:

+      (a) CUSTOMER will exercise any right or seek any remedy any Affiliate may have under this DPA on behalf of its Affiliates, and

+      (b) CUSTOMER will exercise any such rights under this DPA not separately for each Affiliate individually but in a combined manner for itself and all of its Affiliates together.
 The CUSTOMER shall remain responsible for coordinating all Instructions, authorizations, and communications with Vendia under this DPA and will be entitled to make and receive any communications related to this DPA on behalf of its Affiliates.

-          40. <span style="text-decoration:underline;">Audit Measures</span>.
+      13.7 Audit Measures.
 The Parties agree that CUSTOMER will, when reviewing Vendia’s compliance with this DPA pursuant to *Section 11.6(C)  – Demonstration of Compliance*, take all reasonable measures to limit any impact to Vendia by combining several audit requests carried out by CUSTOMER into one single audit.
 CUSTOMER acknowledges and agrees that any and all audits requested by CUSTOMER shall take place no more than once per calendar year, unless otherwise required by applicable law or by request of law enforcement.

-          41. Except for the changes made by this DPA, the Agreement(s) remain unchanged and in full force and effect.
+      13. 8 Except for the changes made by this DPA, the Agreement(s) remain unchanged and in full force and effect.
 If there is any conflict between any provision in this DPA and any provision in the Agreement(s), this DPA controls and takes precedence.
 With effect from the effective date, this DPA is part of, and incorporated into the Agreement(s).

-          42. The obligations placed upon Vendia under this DPA shall survive so long as Vendia and/or its Sub-Processors, Processes Personal Data on behalf of a CUSTOMER.
+      13.9 The obligations placed upon Vendia under this DPA shall survive so long as Vendia and/or its Sub-Processors, Processes Personal Data on behalf of a CUSTOMER.

-          43. Notwithstanding anything else to the contrary in the Agreement(s) Vendia acknowledges and agrees that it shall be liable for any loss of data (including Personal Data) arising under or in connection with the Agreement(s) and this DPA to the extent such loss results from any failure of Vendia (or its Sub-Processors) to comply with its obligations under this DPA and/or Applicable Privacy Laws.
+      13.10 Notwithstanding anything else to the contrary in the Agreement(s) Vendia acknowledges and agrees that it shall be liable for any loss of data (including Personal Data) arising under or in connection with the Agreement(s) and this DPA to the extent such loss results from any failure of Vendia (or its Sub-Processors) to comply with its obligations under this DPA and/or Applicable Privacy Laws.

+      ---

-      **Annex A – Details of the Processing**
+      ## **Annex A – Details of the Processing**

       **Description of Controller:**